KDE/documentation-docs-kdenlive-org/effects_and_filters/audio.rst

 .. figure:: /images/user_interface/effects_and_filter-monitor_level-2508.webp

    Monitor level.
-When 6 channels are playing, the dB value ares hidden.
+When 6 channels are playing, the dB values are hidden.

 Monitors.
 If you have more than two audio channels, the audio dB value is not shown (ticks will still be shown).
 Hover over the widget and it shows the meter and the dB value per channel.